mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Signature Key:
 : A signing key pair used to authenticate the sender of a message.

+Proposal:
+: A message that proposes a change to the group, e.g., adding or removing a member.

+Commit:
+: A message that implements the changes to the group proposed in a set of Proposals.

+PublicMessage:
+: An MLS protocol message that is signed by its sender and authenticated as coming from a member of the group in a particular epoch, but not encrypted.

+PrivateMessage:
+: An MLS protocol message that is both signed by its sender and encrypted so that is confidential to the members of group in a particular epoch.

 Handshake Message:
 : A PublicMessage or PrivateMessage carrying an MLS Proposal or Commit object, as opposed to application data.